The Jimmy

 "The Jimmy" is the 105th episode of the NBC sitcom Seinfeld.
 This is the 19th episode for the sixth season.
 It originally aired on March 16, 1995.
-The episode's title refers to guest character Jimmy (played by Anthony Starke), who transmits his habit of referring to himself in the third person to regular characters George and Elaine.
-In other plot threads of the episode, Jerry becomes suspicious of the goings-on at Tim Whatley's dental office, and Kramer is mistaken for a mentally handicapped person, leading him to be a guest of honor with Mel Tormé, who appears in the episode as himself.
+In this episode, George incriminates himself for a rash of thefts at the Yankees clubhouse; Elaine confuses a handsome man with Jimmy (Anthony Starke), who only speaks in the third person; Kramer is honored as a mentally handicapped adult; and Jerry discovers that Tim Whatley's dental clinic is now "adults only".
+Mel Tormé appears as himself.